lenskit/lkpy/docs/guide/documenting.rst

 This checklist is to help you make sure that your evaluation and results are accurately reported.

-* Pass `include_missing=True` to :py:meth:`~lenskit.topn.RecListAnalysis.compute`.
-This
-  operation defaults to `False` for compatiability reasons, but the default will change in the future.

-* Correctly fill missing values from the evaluation metric results.
-They are reported as `NaN` (Pandas NA) so you can distinguish between empty lists and lists with no relevant items, but should be appropraitely filled before computing aggregates.

-* Pass `k` to :py:meth:`~lenskit.topn.RecListAnalysis.add_metric` with the target list length for your experiment.
+* Pass `k` to your ranking metrics with the target list length for your experiment.
 LensKit cannot reliably detect how long you intended to make the recommendation lists, so you need to specify the intended length to the metrics in order to correctly account for it.

 Reporting Algorithms
 ~~~~~~~~~~~~~~~~~~~~